 9. Make Your Bedroom a Sleep Cave

-Light disrupts sleep by halting melatonin production so make your bedroom as dark as possible.
+Light disrupts sleep by halting melatonin production, so make your bedroom as dark as possible.

 You may find that even after you turn out the lights, all your electronics light up your bedroom like a Christmas tree.

-A more elegant solution is to use blackout dots such as LightDims made especially for this purpose.
+A more elegant solution is to use blackout dots, such as LightDims, made especially for this purpose.

-Then get all the non-essential electronics out of the bedroom, or at least turn them all off.
+Get all the non-essential electronics out of the bedroom, or at least turn them all off.